sparkfun/SparkFun_GNSSDO/docs/introduction.md

 			- 9V-36V DC input (fully isolated)

-	!!! warning "RTK Base"
+	!!! warning "RTK Not Supported"
-		The mosaic-T is a superb GNSS module designed for highly accurate timing applications.
-It can be configured as a RTK Rover and will make use of incoming RTCM corrections. **However, it can <span style="color:red;">NOT</span> be configured as a <span style="color:red;">RTK Base</span> because the RTCM output is not supported.**
+		The mosaic-T is a superb GNSS module designed for highly accurate timing applications. **However, RTK is not supported.**

 </div>